hyperledger/firefly-fir/README.md

 ### Where are the rest of the instructions?

 You should find everything you need in the template.
-The maintainers favor discussion over formal process so come talk to us on Discord!
+The maintainers favor discussion over formal process so come talk to us in the [#firefly channel on Discord](https://discord.com/invite/nnQw2aGhX6)!

-> @nguyer - not sure how to invite people to discord.
-Process feels broken without that

 ### Do I need a FIR for every improvement?